canonical/temporal-k8s-operator/documentation/tutorial/07-deploy-worker.md

 ## Deploy and configure Temporal worker

+Once the rock is ready and available, you will deploy the worker charm.

 1. (optional) Add a model where worker charms will be deployed:

+[note]

+Deploying the charm in a dedicated juju model allows a logic separation between the Charmed Temporal server components and the workers.

+[/note]

 ```
 juju add-model temporal-workers-model